zephyrproject-rtos/zephyr/doc/guides/dts/design.rst

 - Runtime determination of ``struct device`` relationships should be done using information obtained from devicetree, e.g. for device power management.

-- Pin muxing and pin control, at least at boot time, should be accomplished via devicetree.

 Source compatibility with other operating systems
 *************************************************